Fourth grade: United Kingdom

 In England, compulsory education begins with the first new term of the Reception year following a child's 5th birthday.
-In practice, many children enter Reception at the beginning of the school year, aged 4.
-Fourth grade is the equivalent of 'Year 5' (ages 9–10) in England and Wales, Primary 6 in Northern Ireland and Scotland – the sixth year of compulsory education in England, Wales, Scotland and Northern Ireland.
+Many children enter Reception at the beginning of the school year, aged 4.
+Fourth grade is the equivalent of 'Year 5' (ages 9–10) in England and Wales, Primary 6 in Northern Ireland and Scotland—the sixth year of compulsory education in England, Wales, Scotland and Northern Ireland.

 United States

 In math, students learn about place value up to the millions, prime and composite numbers, multiplying 2-digit and 3-digit numbers, long division, fractions, decimals, the metric system, and geometry.

 In Social Studies, students learn about geography skills such as map reading and longitude and latitude, state history, and early American history.
 Fourth grade is also the year that most U.S. students learn about their own state's history.

-In science, most common topics include the rock cycle, fossils, erosion, electricity, forces and motion, light, and heat.
+In science, the most common topics include the rock cycle, fossils, erosion, electricity, forces and motion, light, and heat.
 Other topics may be taught depending on the school districts or state's curriculum.

-In English, kids learn skills about reading, writing, and vocabulary.
+In English, kids learn skills of reading, writing, and vocabulary.
 These skills include finding a story's theme, comparing and contrasting, citing textual evidence, main idea, writing objective summaries, writing narratives, writing research reports, writing explanatory essays, writing persuasive and argumentative pieces, figurative language, prefixes, suffixes and context clues.